The Manchester Prostitution Forum’s Strategy 2016/18 has four priorities which are:

 - sex workers

-- creating a service to support sex workers, for example around violence, trafficking, or other hidden crimes
+- Setting up a service to support sex workers, for example around violence, personal safety, trafficking, or exploitation

-- implementing the findings of research you’ve done into online sex work and support needs
+- Using findings from research into online sex work and support needs